 Normally, when you think about a membership site the first thing that comes to mind is a site with some educational videos.
-However, membership sites are not limited to online courses.
+However, membership sites are not limited to online courses and they don’t have to be subscription based subscription based.
 In this article, I’ll discuss different types of membership sites that one can build.

 We can classify membership sites into below broad categories: